 The use of triaxial accelerometers has gained popularity since the desire for in-depth structural vibration analysis has increased and multi-channel data acquisition costs have declined.
-These devices are vital tools for structural analysis testing requirements.
-Manfuacturers are perform this analysis during product development, engineering studies, troubleshooting, and product use validation.
+These devices are vital tools for structural analysis testing requirements, which is performed during product development, engineering studies, troubleshooting, and product use validation.

 Choose PCB accelerometers for your research & development needs.

 We have thousands of sensors in our online shop in stock, ready to ship, with a lifetime warranty.
 To discuss specific applications, please contact us or request a quote.